lyeskhalil/CORL/README.md

 Setting up
 ------------
+To get started, run:
+`git clone --recurse-submodules git@github.com:garlicdevs/Fruit-API.git`

 Run `make create_environment`.
 This will create a new python environment for you to run this project.
 It will do it with conda if you have it installed or virtualenvwrapper otherwise.

 Now with you new virtual environment, run:
 `pip install -r requirements.txt`

 If you plan on contributing, please run:
 `pre-commit install`

 Shout-Outs